Table of contents

 Among the professionals with whom I’ve connected in Medellin alone are a writer from England, a “mind hacker” from Israel, and a new friend from New Zealand who shares my love for East Asia.
 The diversity of those around me would keep me inspired from my first coffee until the end of my work day.

 In addition to meeting Cowork members in passing, there’s always a chance to make in-person announcements.
-One night at Selina before one of our Remote Year group meetings, a guy who I’d see daily stood up and said, “My company is hiring a remote operations manager!
+One night at Selina before one of our Remote Year Affiliate link group meetings, a guy who I’d see daily stood up and said, “My company is hiring a remote operations manager!
 If you’re interested or know someone who might be, come talk to the guy over here,” and he pointed to his friend and colleague.
 There’s no wrong way to get the word out!

 @halfhalftravel Tip: Research coworking spaces near you and join based on your location, needs and schedule.

-Networking events for digital nomads
+Find networking events for digital nomads and remote workers

 At Selina Cowork in Medellin, I attended two events led by Cowork community members.
 These types of events are open to all Cowork members and serve as relaxed environments at which professionals can meet and learn from those who have a specific expertise.